Every effort we can take, no matter how small, is worthy in trying to tackle the biggest challenge of our generation: the Climate Crisis.

 Etsy announced in 2019 that it was the first major online shopping destination to offset 100% of carbon emissions from shipping.
 Today, all of the carbon emissions resulting from the orders shipped on its marketplace are offset in equal amount by Etsy investing in projects that reduce carbon emissions.
 Etsy includes offsets for all sellers and customers.

 These are the sites that enable our sales on the internet: Etsy and Shopify.
-We're proud to work with Shopify for our website, who prioritizes green operations and in 2020, created a Sustainability Fund.
+We're proud to work with Shopify for our website, who prioritizes green operations and created the Sustainability Fund in 2020.

 Both of our marketplace/partner platforms are powered 100% by renewable energy.
 Etsy has released an ambitious Ecological Impact Plan and has pledged to be Net Zero by 2030, and Shopify's data centers - and therefore our website - are already 100% carbon-neutral.
 In addition to its carbon-neutral data storage, Shopify has a commitment to becoming carbon-negative, with plans underway for LEED-certified offices and carbon-neutral operations.